uea-teaching/computing-principles/lectures/python-regex/regex.md

 <!-- .slide: data-auto-animate -->
 ## Regular Expressions

-Professor David Brailsford
+Invented by Stephen Cole Kleene in 1951

 The [History](https://youtu.be/528Jc3q86F8) of regular expressions.

 https://youtu.be/528Jc3q86F8

-note: a really nice background on regex
+note: a really nice background on regex, invented by Stephen Cole Kleene (klay-nee)

 --